carmelosammarco/CADS/index.md

 ## Functionalities:

-The program is divided into two tabs.
+The program is divided into three tabs.
 The first tab is exslusively used by the **motuclient download mechanisms** while the second tab for the **FTP download data request**.
-For more information please to read [this article]().
-Here below a description of the two TABS:
+The third tab it is just another experimental version of the **FTP download data request**   showing another way to handle variables and a different database structure.
+Here below a description of each TABS:

 ### TAB-1 : Motuclient data request